rawanbasem/Wall-Follower-TurtleBot3/README.md

 ### Wall Following Behavior

-The core behavior is implemented in `wall_follower_node.py`[cite: 5].
-The robot maintains a distance of approximately 30cm from a wall on its right-hand side[cite: 2].
+The core behavior is implemented in `wall_follower_node.py`.
+The robot maintains a distance of approximately 30cm from a wall on its right-hand side.

-* **Input:** Subscribes to the `/scan` laser topic (of type `sensor_msgs/LaserScan`) to measure the robot's distance to the wall using the rightmost laser ray (90º angle to the right with the front of the robot)[cite: 3].
-It also utilizes the front laser ray to detect upcoming obstacles[cite: 5].
+* **Input:** Subscribes to the `/scan` laser topic (of type `sensor_msgs/LaserScan`) to measure the robot's distance to the wall using the rightmost laser ray (90º angle to the right with the front of the robot).
+It also utilizes the front laser ray to detect upcoming obstacles.
-* **Output:** Publishes to the `/cmd_vel` velocity topic (of type `geometry_msgs/Twist`) to control the robot's linear and angular speed[cite: 4, 5].
+* **Output:** Publishes to the `/cmd_vel` velocity topic (of type `geometry_msgs/Twist`) to control the robot's linear and angular speed.
 * **Logic:**
-    * If the right ray distance is `> 0.3m`, the robot adds some rotational speed to approach the wall[cite: 4].
+    * If the right ray distance is `> 0.3m`, the robot adds some rotational speed to approach the wall.
-    * If the right ray distance is `< 0.2m`, the robot adds rotational speed in the opposite direction to move away from the wall[cite: 4].
+    * If the right ray distance is `< 0.2m`, the robot adds rotational speed in the opposite direction to move away from the wall.
-    * If the right ray distance is `between 0.2m and 0.3m`, the robot moves forward without additional rotational speed[cite: 4].
+    * If the right ray distance is `between 0.2m and 0.3m`, the robot moves forward without additional rotational speed.
-    * **Wall Crossing Behavior:** If the front laser ray detects an obstacle closer than `0.5m`, the robot turns fast to the left while moving forward, transitioning to follow the next wall[cite: 4].
+    * **Wall Crossing Behavior:** If the front laser ray detects an obstacle closer than `0.5m`, the robot turns fast to the left while moving forward, transitioning to follow the next wall.

 ### Find Wall Service

-A service server (`find_wall_server.py`) [cite: 6] is created to enable the robot to autonomously search for and align with the nearest wall before commencing the wall-following behavior.
+A service server (`find_wall_server.py`)  is created to enable the robot to autonomously search for and align with the nearest wall before commencing the wall-following behavior.

-* **Service Message:** Uses a custom service message `FindWall.srv`[cite: 7], which has a boolean response `wallfound`.
+* **Service Message:** Uses a custom service message `FindWall.srv`, which has a boolean response `wallfound`.
     ```
     ---
     bool wallfound
     ```
 * **Behavior when called:**
-    1. Identifies the shortest laser ray (assumed to be pointing at a wall)[cite: 7].
+    1. Identifies the shortest laser ray (assumed to be pointing at a wall).
-    2. Rotates the robot until its front faces the identified wall[cite: 7].
+    2. Rotates the robot until its front faces the identified wall.
-    3. Moves the robot forward until the front ray is shorter than 30cm[cite: 7].
+    3. Moves the robot forward until the front ray is shorter than 30cm.
-    4. Rotates the robot again until ray number 270 (assuming it corresponds to the right-hand side) points to the wall[cite: 7].
+    4. Rotates the robot again until ray number 270 (assuming it corresponds to the right-hand side) points to the wall.
-    5. Returns `wallfound: True`[cite: 7].
+    5. Returns `wallfound: True`.
-* The `wall_follower_node.py` includes a service client that calls this `find_wall` service once at startup[cite: 5].
+* The `wall_follower_node.py` includes a service client that calls this `find_wall` service once at startup.

 ### Record Odometry Action

 An action server (`record_odom_server.py`) is implemented to continuously record the robot's odometry (position and orientation) during its movement.

-* **Action Message:** Uses a custom action message `OdomRecord.action`[cite: 8].
+* **Action Message:** Uses a custom action message `OdomRecord.action`.
     ```
     # Goal
     ---